South Rim Fire: July

 The South Rim Fire started on July 10 from dry lightning strikes.
 Black Canyon of the Gunnison National Park was closed, and all visitors and staff were evacuated from the area.
 The Colorado State Patrol was called in to evacuate campers in the area.
 A red-flag warning was in effect until 8 pm that night.
 The fire spread overnight into the next morning, reaching a size of 1,460 acre by the morning of July 11.
 Another red-flag warning remained in place until 8 pm that night as well, from gusty winds, low humidity levels, and dry brush.
 More evacuations were put into place that night, and State Route 347 was closed except for local traffic.
-While protection efforts for the visitor's center was successful, separate park equipment and outbuildings were destroyed.
+While protection efforts for the visitor center was successful, separate park equipment and outbuildings were destroyed.
 Over 300 firefighters, including some dispatched from Oregon, were combating the blaze.

 The fire remained active and rapidly spread on July 12, nearly doubling in size after spreading to 2,892 acre.
 Crews prioritized on minimizing spread into the canyon, and hot, dry weather remained a major factor in spread.
 Governor Jared Polis declared a state of emergency on July 13 as the fire expanded to 3,758 acre.
 Concerns were around critical infrastructure, and the Blue Mesa Reservoir was closed to aide aerial crews.
 Separately, disaster declaration were issued for Montrose, Mesa, and Delta counties for the South Rim, Turner Gulch, and Sowbelly Fires.
 Growth was observed mostly on the southeastern edge of the blaze, which was where most crews were stationed.

 The fire grew overnight to 3,556 acre, fueled by winds gusting up to 40 mph and dry grasses on the northwestern area, while containment remained at 0%.
 Up until then, suppression cost $3.6 million.
 The next day, while original estimates placed the fire at just 77 acre above July 14's estimate, a thunderstorm moved over the area, creating gusty winds and causing the blaze to rapidly spread.
 Heavy smoke was whipped up, causing visibility issues for the firefighters.
 However, retardant drops on the northern edge of the perimeter helped crews gain control in that area.
 Once calculations were finished, it was confirmed the South Rim Fire was now 4,160 acre large.